WayneStratton/Contract/README.md

 **7.0 Confidentiality**

-Nuts and Bolts Media, LLC acknowledges its responsibility, both during and after the term of its appointment, to use all reasonable efforts to preserve the confidentiality of any proprietary or confidential information or data developed by Nuts and Bolts Media, LLC on behalf of clients or as disclosed by clients to Nuts and Bolts Media, LLC.
+Wayne Stratton acknowledges its responsibility, both during and after the term of its appointment, to use all reasonable efforts to preserve the confidentiality of any proprietary or confidential information or data developed by Wayne Stratton on behalf of clients or as disclosed by clients to Wayne Stratton.

 **8.0 Term and Termination**